m50d/m50d.github.com/_posts/2015-01-02-good-monads-bad-monads.md

  1. Reading and debugging code is important
  1. Some very simple structures occur lots of times in lots of programs, and particular manipulations of those structures are done again and again; we can make programs simpler by providing libraries for operating on these structures
  1. Most of the time, when there is a bug in a program, it involves a certain effect.
-If we knew what effects every method had, we would be able to narrow down most bugs very quickly.
+If we knew what effects every method had, we would be able to narrow down most bugs very quickly
+ 1. Using our structure libraries, it actually takes very little effort to track most of the effects we might be interested in
+ 1. Therefore, we should always write code that keeps track of all possible effects